 Generally, as long as it comes out of our tap and goes down the drain, many of us don’t give water a second thought.
 But there is a lot that goes on behind the scenes at Lee’s Summit Water Utilities to deliver safe and reliable water, 24 hours a day, seven days a week, 365 days a year.

 The Lee’s Summit water system provides the community with drinking water and fire protection services to ensure the health, safety, and future growth of our community.
 When the system was built in 1916 it could supply up to 75,000 gallons a day.
 Today our water system can supply 32.5 million gallons a day (MGD) and consistently exceeds federal water quality standards.
-Visit our Water Quality page for more information.
+Read more about Water Quality.

 The System Includes